Information for private patients

-By choosing to have your treatment as a private patient within an NHS hospital, you are assured of a comprehensive range of general and specialist medical services on-site.
+By choosing to have your treatment as a private patient within an NHS hospital, you are assured of access to comprehensive range of general and specialist medical services.

-The additional income generated from private patients being treated at NUH is invested in hospital services to the benefit of all our patients.
+The additional income generated from private patients being treated at NUH is invested back in to hospital services for the benefit of our patients.

-If you have private health insurance, either personally or through your employer, and would like to talk to someone about the possibility of being treated at NUH as a private patient, please feel free to mention this to your GP or consultant.
-You can also email us directly at email@example.com.
+If you have private health insurance, either personally or through your employer, and would like to talk to someone about the possibility of being treated as a private patient, please feel free to mention this to your GP or consultant.
 Please be aware, however, that not all of our consultants see patients privately.

 - As a private patient at NUH, you will be seen and treated personally by your consultant at all times